 Your lender will charge fees for a wide range of services.
 This can include underwriting fees, application fees, document-preparation fees and processing fees.

-According to Bankrate, mortgage originators charged an average of $1,730 in lender fees in 2013.
 These fees will vary by lender, but they can no longer be negotiated down.
 If your lender charged $1,500 in total lender fees to one customer, it must charge the same to you.

 But, as Fred Glick, broker/owner of US Loans Mortgage in Philadelphia, says, consumers might find a mortgage lender that will charge as little as $500 or so less in lender fees.
 The key is to keep shopping; you're allowed to work with any mortgage originator licensed to do business in your state, no matter where physical offices are based.